 I went to school with a guy who could act though.
 He was one of those people who could vanish into a role, so much that you didn't even recognise him.
 That's not a joke either.
 I once went to see him in a play where he was a mentally-deteriorating soldier suffering from PTSD.
 And you'll notice my wording there.
 He wasn't playing this character...he WAS this character.
 I'd gone along expecting to see my mate playing a soldier.
 Instead I saw the soldier.

 I'd known this guy since I was 12, yet I didn't recognise the person in front of me.
-It didn't look like a performance, it was just a different guy!
+It didn't look like a performance, it was just a different guy.
 But that's what made him such a good actor.
 He could somehow change his brain, voice, mannerisms and movements to bring a character to life.
 I still feel like that soldier was a real person.
-If he saw me teaching however, he'd still recognise that it was basically tim james.
+If he saw me teaching however, he'd still recognise that I was basically tim james.

-When I'm in front of a class I'm probably a little bit more hyped-up than when I'm sitting at home with my wife talking about crumpets or whatever.
+When I'm in front of a class I'm probably a little bit more hyped-up than when I'm sitting at home talking about crumpets or whatever.
 But the guy I become when I teach is still me.
 I'm not pretending to be anything I'm not.
 In fact, when I'm teaching is probably when people are seeing the real me.
 I just watch my language a bit more.
 So if I am acting, I'm playing a character who is 99% myself anyway.

 I love science, let me tell you why.